Simsia, 200 mg/ml 1 ml 2 pcs

 Indications

 Rheumatoid arthritis.
-The treatment of moderately to highly active rheumatoid arthritis in adults (monotherapy or in combination with basal anti-inflammatory drugs).
+Treatment of rheumatoid arthritis of moderate and high activity in adults (monotherapy or in combination with basic anti-inflammatory drugs).

-Cron’s disease.
-The treatment of Crohn’s disease in adults with moderate to severe disease severity in case of ineffectiveness of therapy with basal anti-inflammatory drugs.
+Crohn’s disease.
+Treatment of Crohn’s disease in adults with moderate to severe severity of the disease when therapy with basic anti-inflammatory drugs is ineffective.

 Active ingredient